pelias/documentation/reverse.md

 ## Reverse geocoding parameters

-Like other queries with Mapzen Search, reverse geocoding has optional, additional parameters you can use to refine results.
+Like other queries with Pelias, reverse geocoding has optional, additional parameters you can use to refine results.

 Parameter | Type | Required | Default | Example
 --- | --- | --- | --- | ---